-The problem with this view is apparent: By any means it cannot be excluded that there is a stable situation where no participatory rights for workers exist and where there is no change through bilateral contracts (with workers making it worth the employers while to give them participatory rights by bidding).
-But it is not less probable that starting from a situation with codetermination there is no incentive to change the situation, because the price and cost structures in both situations differ.
+The problem with this view is apparent: By no means it can be excluded that there is a stable situation where no participatory rights for workers exist and where there is no change through bilateral contracts (with workers making it worth the employers' while to given them participatory rights by bidding).
+But it is not less probable that starting from a situation with co-determination there is no incentive to change the situation because the price and cost structures in both situations differ.
 This is a general problem for the allegedly "objective" cost comparisons inherent in property rights analysis: "The point is that there is a cost minimization for each alternative property rights distribution.
-Cost minimization then cannot be a guide to the choice of that distribution" (Schmid, 1976, 165).
+Cost minimization, then, cannot be a guide to the choice of that distribution" (Schmid, 1976, p.
+165).

-Whereas a modified property rights analysis can reveal the complexity of labor participation by considering different forms of coordination and the related costs, the concrete analysis carried out by Pejovich and his associates suffers from a too narrow contractarian perception of the world and a consequently biased conception of the codetermination problem.
-After all, one important point remains from their investigations, to be analyzed by further research: We have to look for reasons why a change of property rights towards codetermination has only rarely taken place through bilateral contracts.
+Whereas a modified property rights analysis can reveal the complexity of labour participation by considering different forms of coordination and the related costs, the concrete analysis carried out by Pejovich and his associates suffers from an overly narrow contractarian perception of the world and a consequently biased conception of the co-determination problem.
+After all, one important point remains from their investigations to be analyzed by further research: We have to look for reasons why a change of property rights towards co-determination has only rarely taken place through bilateral contracts.
 The transaction costs of bilateral contracts compared with those of other forms of coordination, such as a general legal regulation, will be an important, though not comprehensive element of an explanation.
 And certainly one can learn from property rights analysis that contractual agreements, whenever applicable, are preferable to global regulations as they permit a more flexible adaptation to the concrete situation.
 But in a world of incomplete information, the theoretical second best of a legal regulation might well be a realistic first best.

 3.2.
-Externalities from a property rights perspective
+Externalities from the property rights perspective

 In the present author's view, property rights analysis becomes more rewarding if one applies it to the case of externalities.
-Cheung (1970) and other property rights economists have correctly criticized the

-Pigovian solution for correcting the divergence between private and social costs as it neglects the costs of applying Pigovian taxes.
-They correctly maintain that the decision whether externalities should be internalized, and if, by which means, cannot be taken without considering the cost of internalizing.
+Cheung (1970) and other property rights economists have correctly criticized the Pigovian solution for correcting the divergence between private and social costs for neglecting the costs of applying Pigovian taxes.
+They correctly maintain that the decision as to whether externalities should be internalized, and if so, by which means, cannot be taken without considering the cost of internalizing.
 Given this fact, sometimes no improvement will be possible by further internalization.

-From a property rights viewpoint externalities are nothing but unspecified and hence untraded property rights.
-Whereas the Pigovian tradition looks at externalities as a form of "market failure" which requires government intervention, the property rights economists argue for a solution exactly in the opposite direction, namely by extending market relationships and by further specification of property rights.
+From a property rights viewpoint, externalities are nothing but unspecified and hence untraded property rights.
+As the Pigovian tradition looks at externalities as a form of "market failure" which requires government intervention, the property rights economists argue for a solution exactly in the opposite direction, namely by extending market relationships and through further specification of property rights.